World leaders urge readiness for next pandemic: 'Time to act'

 It was highlighted again in a statement by the G7 leaders, as well as in the conclusions of the videoconference of member states in February.

-Such a treaty would provide a framework for global cooperation in pandemic preparedness, strengthening alert systems and data-sharing, channelling resources for research and innovative treatments, ensuring equitable access to vaccines, medicines, and tests, they said.
+Such a treaty would provide a framework for global cooperation in pandemic preparedness, strengthening alert systems and data-sharing, channelling resources for research and innovative treatments, and ensuring equitable access to vaccines, medicines, and tests, they said.

 "The time to act is now...
 We must not allow the memories of this crisis to fade and go back to business as usual," Tedros said.